Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 The growling dog was nice enough to "use his words" to communicate, and the receiver was nice enough to accept the message without a dispute.

 Back to the days I was teaching in the toddler classroom, we really valued the ability for the toddlers to "use their words" rather than going straight to hair pulling.
 We also made sure to promptly praise the children who respected the other child's choices without a dispute.
 I remember saying something like "Cathy, that was very nice of you!."

-Another old piece of advice that's still quite common is to determining which of the two dogs is "alpha" and supporting his position by feeding him first, petting him first and letting him out the yard first.
+Another old piece of advice that's still quite common is to determine which of the two dogs is "alpha" and supporting his position by feeding him first, petting him first and letting him out the yard first.

 One major flaw of this theory is that first and foremost, it's often unclear which dog is officially the "alpha" because of how social hierarchies in dogs work.
 The owners may, therefore, end up supporting the wrong dog, mostly because they have an unclear concept of how social hierarchies in dogs work.